 Deed Restriction Vote

 Ferndale Schools will be building a new elementary building on the CASA/Jackson Park site.
-Approval is required by over 50% of residents to use the complete property for the current plan.
+Approval has been received from over 50% of residents to use the complete property for the current plan.
 We believe this plan will provide the best solution for student learning, community improvement, and traffic flow.

 Public Ballot Counting